ncatlab/nlab-content/pages/9/9/9/3/3999/content.md

 ### Relationship to Compactness

-[[compact space|Compactness]] does not imply sequentially compactness, nor does sequentially compactness imply compactness, without further assumptions (see for example wikipedia: [compact spaces] (href="http://en.wikipedia.org/wiki/Compact_space")).
+[[compact space|Compactness]] does not imply sequentially compactness, nor does sequentially compactness imply compactness, without further assumptions (see for example wikipedia: [compact spaces](http://en.wikipedia.org/wiki/Compact_space)).
 In [[metric spaces]] for example both notions coincide.

 This is _not_ a contradiction to the statement that compact is equivalent to every [[net]] having a convergent subnet: Given a sequence in a compact space, its convergent _subnet_ need not be a _subsequence_ (see [[net]] for a definition of subnet).